heitor57/poi-rss-map/README.md

 # POI Recommender Systems - Systematic Literature Mapping

-This is a repository containing the tools and data (that is already present in the table of the article) used to do a mapping of recent Point-of-Interest (POI) Recommender Systems (RS) works, it contains a (1) bibliographic database and (2) set of scripts do generate visualizations on the data.
+This is a repository containing the tools and data (that is already present in the table of the article) used to do a mapping of recent Point-of-Interest (POI) Recommender Systems (RS) works, it contains (1) a bibliographic database and (2) a set of scripts do generate visualizations on the data.

 ## Usage